tjintranet/MPI-Picklist-XML-Creator/README.md

 - **No Server Required**: Can be run from any web server or locally
 - **Memory Efficient**: Optimized for large datasets
 - **Fast Search**: Efficient matching algorithm for quick results
+- **Optimized Exports**: Both PDF and XML generation optimized for performance

 ## Troubleshooting